UsernameFodder/pmdsky-debug/docs/using-debug-info.md

    ![Example ROM file with its accompanying symbol table](images/nocash-files.png)

+3. Locate which subdirectories you will have to use, which depends on the version of your ROM.
+You will need the files from all the subdirectories starting with your ROM's version identifier.
+For example, if you're working with an North American ROM, you'll need the files under the `NA` and `NA-ITCM` subdirectories.
-3. Figure out which [overlays](overlays.md) will be loaded during the gameplay that you're debugging with No$GBA.
-Copy the contents of all the corresponding `.sym` files from the `pmdsky-debug` archive (pick the version subdirectory that matches your ROM) into the `.sym` file you just created, concatenating the lines of the different files together.
-Along with the overlays, you'll always want to include the contents of `arm9.yml`, and if relevant you might also want to include the contents of `ram.yml`.
+4. Figure out which [overlays](overlays.md) will be loaded during the gameplay that you're debugging with No$GBA.
+Copy the contents of all the corresponding `.sym` files from each one of the relevant subdirectories into the `.sym` file you just created, concatenating the lines of the different files together.
+Make sure to start copying from the `xx-ITCM` subdirectory first.
+Along with the overlays, you'll always want to include the contents of `arm9_xx.sym`, and if relevant you might also want to include the contents of `ram_xx.sym`.
 For example, a `.sym` file for a North American ROM might look like this:

    ![Example symbol table](images/nocash-symfile.png)